supermarsx/codex-github-automerger/README.md

 The dashboard remembers whether you last used light or dark mode.
 This preference is stored locally so the interface loads with your chosen theme on your next visit.

+## Recovery phrase generation

+Recovery phrases are derived from the official BIP39 English word list and use `crypto.getRandomValues` for secure randomness.

 ## Server configuration

 The Node.js server polls GitHub for repository updates.
 The polling interval can